temporalio/documentation/docs/cloud/introduction/operating-envelope.md

 #### Increasing limits

-Some of the Temporal Cloud limits mentioned above can be increased by [submitting a support ticket](/cloud/introduction/support#support-ticket).
+Some of the default Temporal Cloud limits can be increased by [submitting a support ticket](/cloud/introduction/support#support-ticket).

 The default values are intended to guard against unintentional resource usage.